 Cite Them Right is accessed on and off campus via the Online d link in the Search the Library portlet in the My Learning/Learning Support page in the portal or via: http://www.citethemrightonline.com where you will need to sign in.

 iPROGRESS is a collection of learning resources aimed at helping you use information effectively and ethically in your academic work.
 There are a range of courses to choose from including referencing.
 Completion of all the courses can enhance your employability skills.
-If you complete all of the courses, including the quizzes, you can request a Certificate of Acheivement.
+If you complete all of the courses, including the quizzes, you will receive a Moodle badge.

 Follow this link to iPROGRESS in Moodle.